Atta-un-Nabi/Smart-tech/SECURITY.md

 ## Supported Versions

-[!Note] version **4.0.x**
+> version **4.0.x**
-This is woking only on local host so code will available for learning purpose.. i have been working on it since it's time taking process it just a small project and last update is currentely working with fwe vulnerablities.
-In feb 2024 the commplete version of this site is Available.
+>This is woking only on local host so code will available
+>for learning purpose.. i have been working on it
+>since it's time taking process it just a small project and last update is
+>currentely working with fwe vulnerablities.
+In feb 2024 the commplete version
+>of this site is Available.

 | Version | Supported          |
 | ------- | ------------------ |